boolbag/EditPad-Goodies/AutoHotkey Starter Kit for EPP/README.md

 ## How to Change the Hotkeys
 - Edit *epp_ahk_starter_kit.ahk*
 - As an example, take the line that starts with _^!v::_
-- ^ stands for Ctrl
+- '^' stands for Ctrl
-- ! stands for Alt
+- '!' stands for Alt
-- v stands for the letter v
+- 'v' stands for the letter v
-- + stands for Shift
+- '+' stands for Shift
-- example: ^!+v:: maps to Ctrl + Alt + Shift + V
+- example: _^!+v::_ maps to Ctrl + Alt + Shift + V
-- for more, please look up AutoHotkey shortcut syntax
+- for more, please look up [AutoHotkey shortcut syntax](https://www.autohotkey.com/docs/Hotkeys.htm) and ask on the [AutoHotkey forum](https://www.autohotkey.com/boards/).

 ## How to Make the Shortcuts Available After Each Reboot